ppant/pakhipant/_posts/2021-02-27-february_learnings.md

 ![](/data/images/earth-revolution.jpg){:width="800px"}

-This month, I about how earth rotates around its own axis (rotation) and how earth moves around the Sun(revolution)
+This month, I learnt about how earth rotates around its own axis (rotation) and how earth moves around the Sun (revolution)

 Earth completes one rotation in 24 hours changing day and night.